connctd/ESP-Air-Quality/README.md

 ## Error Color Codes

-Errors could be identified by a red blinking LED Ring.
-Either the complete ring is blinking in red, or the gauge only (half of the ring).
-Before the blinking starts, a color idicates the error type.
+Whenever an error occurs that was identified by the program, the LED ring will blink 3 times in red color.
+Either the complete ring is blinking, or the gauge only (half of the ring).
+Before the ring starts blinking, a solid colored ring for is representig the error type.

 ### Complete Ring

-In general, a complete red blinking LED-ring idicates connection or system problems.
+In general, a complete red blinking LED-ring idicates connection or general system errors.
+The following color code might give further details on the error type.

 | color    | error            |
 |:-------- |:-------------------|